sotnir/git-course/_episodes/06-pull-requests.md

 This is especially true of open source projects, in which the community of potential contributors can be very big.
-Keeping the source code safe--but at the same allowing new people to make contributions--is one of the keys to success in open source.
+Keeping the source code safe--but at the same time allowing new people to make contributions--is one of the keys to success in open source.

 Leveraging the power of Git,
 GitHub provides a functionality called *Pull Requests*.